Human Pyramid

 The monkey is represented here as a totem reminding us of lightheartedness, untamed nature, and compassion.
 It offers us good luck, swinging its tail as a symbol of balance.
 Sexuality and self-love have for us become taboos constraining our bonds with others, limiting our abilities to express ourselves, creating shame and distrust.
 Offering a space for conversation, I hope to empower through love, to encourage laughter, joyful bliss, and the beauty in our natures to heal.

-Coming soon…
+Coming soon… images and details from:

 2017 The Fucking Monkeys, The Recess Gallery, Durango CO (details and images)